martin0004/charity_donors_finder/README.md

 The following observations were made.

 - The "best" model did not perform significantly better than the default hyperparameters.
-- For this reason, it is decided to select an SVC model with the Scikit-Learn default parameters as our final model.
+- For this reason, it an SVC model with the Scikit-Learn default parameters was selected as our final model.

 |    | model   | param_kernel   | param_degree   | param_gamma |  param_C |   F<sub>β</sub> score | note    |